 Carrozzeria Zagato of Milan, Italy, marks the 100th anniversary of its founding during 2019.

-extremely proud of the results in the shape of this new DB4 GT Zagato,” Palmer
+“Celebrating our brand’s deep and enduring partnership with Zagato in this, their landmark year, by launching the DBZ Centenary Collection has been a mammoth undertaking and I’m personally extremely proud of the results in the shape of this new DB4 GT Zagato,” Palmer added.

 Next up for the Continuation series is another landmark model, the Aston Martin Goldfinger DB5 Continuation, made famous by fictional 007 secret agent James Bond and complete with spy gear.